bioluminesceme/UnderCurrent/PRIVACY_POLICY.md

 - ✅ **You** - full access
 - ❌ **UnderCurrent developers** - we have NO access
 - ❌ **Third parties** - no third parties involved
-- ❌ **Hackers** - only if they have physical access to your computer

 ## 5. Data Security (Self-Hosted)

 **Your Responsibility:**
-- Keep your computer secure
-- Use a strong password
-- Enable full-disk encryption (recommended)
 - Keep your local network secure (use WPA3 Wi-Fi)

 **Built-in Security:**
 - ✅ Passwords hashed with bcrypt
 - ✅ No plain-text password storage
 - ✅ No third-party analytics SDKs
-- ✅ Open-source code (auditable)
+- ✅ Open-source code

 **Network Security:**
-- ⚠️ Currently uses HTTP over local network (cleartext)
+- ✅  Uses HTTPS over local network (cleartext)
 - ✅ Local network only (not exposed to internet)
-- 💡 **Recommended:** Set up HTTPS using a reverse proxy if you want extra security

 ## 6. Data Retention (Self-Hosted)

 - **Retention period:** Forever, until you delete it
 - **Your control:** You can delete the database file anytime
-- **Backups:** Your responsibility
+- **Backups:** Your responsibility, we do not have access.

 ## 7. Third-Party Integrations